ithemes/iThemes-Security/readme.txt

 * Wrapped all wp_mail calls in function_exists checks as it no longer seems to be reliably available after plugins_loaded in WordPress 3.6
 * Minor refactoring
 * Added (.*) to Zues in hackrepair.com list to mitigate possible issues
+* Typo correction on SSL options courtesy of <a href="http://karthost.com">Roy Randolph</a>.
+* Changed minimum version to 3.6

 = 3.5.5 =
 * Fixed error that prevented manual backups from executing